Wire-Network/wire-docs/docs/api-reference/wire-cdt/best-practices/error-handling.md

 # Error handling

 Contracts can use `uint64_t` error codes as an alternative (and shorter) means of signaling error conditions, as opposed to string error messages.
-However, Antelope and CDT reserve certain ranges of the `uint64_t` value space for their own purposes.
+However, Wire Sysio and CDT reserve certain ranges of the `uint64_t` value space for their own purposes.
 Contract developers must be aware of the following ranges and restrictions:

 1. $0 - 4,999,999,999,999,999,999$:
 Available for contract developers to assign error codes specific to their contracts.